Can Bedbugs Infest Wood Furniture? Can You Prevent This And is Your Garden Furniture Safe?

 Adults can survive without a blood meal for up to 5 months.
 Under certain conditions, they can even hold on for an entire year in low temperatures, as their body temperature drops to a state of hibernation.

-Their offsprings, however, need to feed often in order to get through all nymph stages and reach adulthood.
+Their offspring, however, need to feed often to get through all nymph stages and reach adulthood.

-Bed bugs are known to feed mostly at night but they can adjust their feeding habits and routine, in order to survive, comment bed bug exterminators.
+Bed bugs are known to feed mostly at night but they can adjust their feeding habits and routine, to survive, according to bed bug exterminators.
 An “outdoor” bed bug will take a bite from you during the day if this means getting their “bloody” breakfast and finding a faster route to your home by hitching on shoes, pants or even a scarf.

 Furthermore, the insects not only tolerate cold but can also survive in a freezer for up to two weeks, he added.

-So, with these important skills, no wonder that bed bugs can exist outdoors for ages, despite being hungry and even exposed to frost.
+So, with these important skills, bed bugs can exist outdoors for ages, despite being hungry and even exposed to frost.

 Where Exactly Can Bed Bugs Live Outdoors?